 Leave alone recruitment.
 We as human beings embrace and feel happy for any system that is straightforward and unbiased.

-At times, unconsciously we are convinced by our instincts and feelings.
+In some cases, we are convinced by our instincts and feelings unconsciously.

 AI takes the privilege here.